OFAI/lrn2/README.md

 sudo python [setup.py | setup_mac.py] install
 ```

 or download the source and use it in your IDE (feel free to fork).
-Running the above command may still help to install the required dependencies.
+Running the above commands may still help to install the required dependencies.

 **Test the lrn2 framework:**